fnproject/tutorials/install/README.md

 You can confirm using the `which fn` command, the output should look like `/Users/<your-user>/lbin/fn`.
 Beyond this point you can use Fn directly.

 (Alternatively, you can use `~/lbin/fn` if you don't want to add to your `PATH` environment variable.)

-#### For Windows Systems
-The best way for Windows users is to run Fn inside a Linux virtual machine either in the cloud or using [VirtualBox](https://www.virtualbox.org/) locally.

 ## Learn More